SaranyaMuthaiyan/SBA_BookSearch/README.md

 ##Built With

 1.HTML, CSS , JavaScript
-2.React(with functional components and hooks)
+2.React
-3.Fetch API for asynchronous requests
+3.Fetch  data from API using axios
+4.React Router
-4.Hosted on Netlify
+5.Hosted on Netlify

 ## Project Features

-1.Search books by keyword, title or author
-2.Fetch book details using Google Books API
-3.Preview Links to explore book content

-###Approach Taken
-1.Created reusuable components('SearchBar', 'BookCard')
-2.Used 'fetch()' for API communication
-3.Lifted state to 'Home' page for component interactions.
-4.Styled layout using basic CSS grid which can be enhanced in Future.
+1.Project is bootstrapped using 'create-react-app' 2.'React Router ' is used for page navigation ('/' and '/about') 3.'Axios' makes an HTTP GET request to the Google Books API based on user input.
+4.State is managed using 'useState' and side effects with 'useEffect'.
+UI is split into reusable components:
+'<SearchBar />' ==> Handles user input
+'<BookCard />' ==> Displays individual book info -5.Responsive design using grid layout in CSS.

 #### API Reference
 (https://developers.google.com/books)